Ireland boss Andy Farrell says ability to ‘roll with punches’ key for World Cup

 Former dual code international Farrell is preparing for his first global tournament as head coach having previously been involved as a player and an assistant coach.

-Six Nations champions Ireland have topped the world rankings for more than a year and arrived in France on Thursday among the favourites to go all the way.
+Six Nations champions Ireland have topped the world rankings for more than a year and arrived in France last Thursday among the favourites to go all the way.

 Englishman Farrell has welcomed setbacks during his tenure to challenge his players and prevent them becoming fazed on the biggest stage.